-Matt Mullenweg, the co-founder of WordPress, is one of the biggest promoters of the GPL in the world.
-He stated multiple times before that ‘If WordPress were a country, our Bill of Rights would be the GPL because it protects our core freedoms.‘
+Matt Mullenweg, the co-founder of WordPress, is one of the world’s most prominent promoters of GPL.
+He repeatedly stated, ‘If WordPress were a country, our Bill of Rights would be the GPL because it protects our core freedoms.‘

 Matt himself knows and believes that for the software to thrive, you should release it under the GPL.
 That is why they protect their Bill of Rights and live by it.

 Many of WordPress’ competitors that are not GPL vanished and died over the years.
 That happened because they didn’t have enough users to keep their heads above water.